RWinterburn/ci-project-4/readme.md

-# Beats
+# Twin II Beats
-Website is a dynamic web application that allows users to purchase high-quality beats from talented producers.
+Twin II beats is a website is a dynamic web application that allows users to purchase high-quality beats from talented producers.
 The platform provides a seamless user experience, enabling visitors to explore producer profiles, listen to beats, and purchase them securely using Stripe.
 Users can also view producer information such as years of experience, primary instruments, and software used.
 The website is designed to cater to artists, content creators, and businesses looking for unique music production solutions by purchasing royalty free beats.

 # Rationale
-The "Beats" website is designed to sell royalty free songs and instrumentals to producers of modern digital media.
-It provides a space for users to buy music.
+The primary purpose of "Twiin II Beats"  is to provide a platform where artists, content creators, and businesses can easily purchase royalty-free beats from music producers.
+The platform serves as an e-commerce solution for buying high-quality instrumentals, fostering a seamless, secure, and engaging user experience.
+The system supports producers in showcasing their skills and selling their music, while also enabling site owners to generate revenue through beat sales.

+The rationale for this website stems from the growing demand for original, high-quality background music in industries like film production, social media content creation, advertising, and game development.
+This demand presents an opportunity to connect beat producers with buyers in a controlled, user-friendly environment that benefits all parties involved.

 ## Key Features and Their Rationales